-Follow the three layer system and you'll have an adaptable outfit that can cater for practically all conditions.
+Follow the three layer system and you'll have an adaptable outfit that can cater for practically all weather conditions.

 This is where technical outdoor fabrics come into play.
-Whereas cotton holds on to moisture, our quick drying base layer fabrics are designed to drive it away from your skin and help it to evaporate.
-Ours are made from lightweight quick dry airy polyester mesh fabric that's still soft to wear.
+Whereas cotton holds on to moisture, our quick drying base layer fabrics are designed to instead drive it away from your skin and help it to evaporate.
+Regatta base layers made from lightweight quick dry airy polyester mesh fabric that's still soft to wear.
 Look out for features like offset shoulder seams to sit smoothly under rucksack straps, and collars with internal neck tape for friction-free comfort.

-The name of the game here is insulation - and again it needs to be lightweight, moisture wicking and not so bulky that you can't get your third layer over the top.
-A fleece is the perfect choice here, keeping you wonderfully warm in the coldest conditions, keeping the heat it yet still breathable for comfort.
+A fleece is the go-to mid layer of choice, they'll keep you wonderfully warm even in the coldest conditions, maintaining body heat yet still offers breathability for optimum comfort.
 You don't want to swelter!
-Choose the right weight of fleece for the weather conditions, or go for a stretchy softshell if you are going to be particularly active, or if keeping the wind out is going to be more of priority than keeping warm.
-In freezing conditions go for an insulated jacket.
+Choose the right weight of fleece for the weather conditions, or opt for a stretchy softshell jacket if you're going to be particularly active.
+Equally, if keeping the wind out is going to be more of a priority than keeping warm, you could also consider going for a gilet instead.

 So now you've got all the key components of the 3 layer system, you can combine them in different ways to suit the conditions.
 Layer up and down on your hike if conditions change.

-Sunny and Dry - Base Layer
+Sunny and Dry: Base Layer

-Don't forget the suncream and perhaps a cap or sunglasses to shade you from the sun.
-It's a good idea to still pack your other two layers in your rucksack should conditions change.
+Don't forget the sun cream and perhaps a cap or sunglasses to shade your face from the sun.
+It's a good idea to still pack your other two layers in your rucksack should the weather conditions change.
 Especially if your heading up a mountain, conditions can be different at the summit, and your temperature can soon drop if you stop for a decent break.
 Our handy packaway jackets are useful to bring along if you don't want to lug around a jacket all journey.

-Cold and Dry - Base Layer + Mid Layer
+Cold and Dry: Base Layer + Mid Layer

-Warm and Wet - Base Layer + Outer Layer
+Warm and Wet: Base Layer + Outer Layer

-Cold and Wet - Base Layer + Mid Layer + Outer Layer
+Cold and Wet: Base Layer + Mid Layer + Outer Layer